-Bunkhouse is a true neighborhood dive bar, with a revitalized energy from the First Friday crowd and hipsters that have an ear for indie bands.
+The Bunkhouse Saloon is a true neighborhood dive bar, with a revitalized energy from Downtown Project.

 Established in 1953, The Bunkhouse Saloon has always had a reputation as being a great place to see emerging bands -- and to this day, you can enjoy an array of live bands onstage here.

 A no-frills type of place, the exterior has somewhat of a Western feel, with slatted and log wood details and old carriage wheels around the outside.
 Inside, there is a lot of seating.

 Renovations to The Bunkhouse Saloon have included the installation of a new ceiling and exterior wall, as well as extending the length of the building to accommodate a new kitchen, a new stage and a state-of-the-art Meyer Sound System.

 The food at Bunkhouse is a classic slice of Americana.
 The menu features a selection of four Sloppy Joes (beef, pork, turkey and a vegetarian option), shortrib sandwiches and other bar fare favorites like fried pickles and deviled eggs.